 Where: Haridwar, Allahabad, Ujjain, and Nasik (On rotation)

-Things To Do: Take bath in the holy river, attend ceremonies and pujas, attend lectures by spiritual gurus
+Things To Do: Take a bath in the holy river, attend ceremonies and pujas, and attend lectures by spiritual gurus

 Losar

-A famous Tibetan festival, Losar is one of the greatest Indian festivals and celebrations.
+Losar is a famous Tibetan festival and one of the greatest Indian festivals and celebrations.
 Majorly celebrated in the neighbouring region, Tibet, Losar is a festival that is also celebrated in India by the Tibetans or the followers of Buddhism residing in this nation.
 Losar is the Tibetan New Year that is celebrated in a fun and frolic way.
 This also involves a way to show gratitude to God for the harvest.

-Significance: Celebrated as the day when the lunar pattern, according to the Tibetan calendar, begins.
+Significance: Celebrated as the day when the lunar pattern begins, according to the Tibetan calendar.

-Key attractions: The celebrations are spread over three days, where different activities take place on each day.
+Key attractions: The celebrations are spread over three days, and different activities take place each day.

 Where: Himachal Pradesh, Leh And Ladakh, Arunachal Pradesh